Team-Chhayank/FuturexTech/replit.md

 ## Overview

-This is a full-stack web application for ExhibitPro, an exhibition and event services company.
+This is a full-stack web application for Futurex, an exhibition and event services company.
 The application features a modern React frontend with a comprehensive company portfolio, services showcase, and contact form functionality, backed by an Express.js REST API.

 ## User Preferences